Search Engine Optimization (SEO)

 Did you know that More than 2.4 billion people use the internet every day?
 90% of those have purchased something, or contacted a company, online in the last 12 months!
 Will they find you?

 Search Engine Optimization, aka SEO is a pretty complex topic.
-Organic SEO is an integral component of our web designs; not a stand-alone service.
+Organic SEO is the process and techniques used to obtain a natural placement on organic search engine results pages.
 Let’s explore SEO tactics and their role in your website and marketing efforts.

 Organic SEO is also known as On-Page SEO.
 It is made up of various techniques applied to a website to enable search engines to discover the site, determine what the site is about, and judge the importance of the site among its’ competitors.
 We view Organic SEO as an integral part of our Web Design packages.
 We also review existing websites and offer our thoughts on areas for SEO improvement.
 It’s easy to arrange a complimentary review.
 Use our Free Website Audit Form and we’ll take it from there.

 SEO is probably the most misunderstood and confusing aspect of web development.
 On the other hand, it plays an important role in the overall success of a website.

 Search engines build an index of web pages much like a book is indexed.
 Just imagine trying to locate a specific word or phrase in a book without the aid of an index.

 Same goes for the online world.
 You look in the index (in this case, Google, Bing or Yahoo) for a term or phrase and you’re presented with a list of web pages containing the items you searched for.